 I can't think of anything more tempting than these homemade Cream Puffs.
 Light-as-a-feather choux pastry, filled with whipped cream and dusted with icing sugar.
 Forget about diets - sink your teeth into one of these - you've earned it!

-There is so much you can do with it – cream puffs, eclairs, profiteroles.
-It is also great in
+Once you have mastered the art of making choux pastry, there is so much you can do with it - cream puffs, eclairs, profiteroles.

 My first attempt at choux pastry

-The first batch of buns were a bit big because I’d spooned too much mixture only the baking tray so I made another batch and has another go.
-By the time I’d got through the third batch of batter I had enough choux buns to build a pile of profiteroles the size of Mount Everest.
+The first batch of buns were a bit big because I'd spooned too much mixture only the baking tray so I made another batch and had another go.
+By the time I'd got through the third batch of batter, I had enough homemade choux buns to build a pile of profiteroles the size of Mount Everest.

 The choux pastry for Cream puffs is made with a mixture of milk and water, butter and eggs, with a small amount of sugar